Enriques surfaces with normal K3-like coverings: Uniqueness of the elliptic double point

 \proof Seeking a contradiction, we assume that there is another singularity $x_2\in X$.
 Let $y_1,y_2\in Y$ be the images of the two singularities $x_1,x_2\in X$.

-First, we show that there are no elliptic fibrations $\varphi:Y\ra\PP^1$ admitting a radical two-section $A\subset Y$.
+First, we show that there are no elliptic fibrations $\varphi:Y\ra\PP^1$ admitting radical two-sections $A\subset Y$.
 Seeking a contradiction, we assume that such a fibration exists.
 Let $J\ra\PP^1$ be its jacobian fibration, which is a rational elliptic surface, and write $X'=J^\fpb$ for the Frobenius pullback.
 By Proposition \ref{two-section = section}, the normal surfaces $X'$ and $X$ are birational.
 It follows that the surface $X'$ is rational, whence contains an elliptic singularity.
 According to Theorem \ref{nonrational singularity}, $J\ra\PP^1$ must contain a fiber of Lang type 9C, and this is the only singular fiber $J_b$.
 In turn, the Frobenius base-change $X'=J^\fpb$ has but one singularity, lying on the fiber $X'_a$, where $a\in\PP^1$ corresponds to $b\in\PP^1$ under the relative Frobenius morphism.

-Now let $2F\subset Y$ be a multiple fiber.
-If $F$ is smooth, then the K3-like covering $X$ is smooth along $\epsilon^{-1}(F)$, according to Proposition \ref{preimage elliptic}.
-If $Y_b$ is not a multiple fiber, it follows that all half-fibers are smooth, and there is but one singularity on $X$, namely the point corresponds to the singular point in $Y_b$, contradiction.
+To proceed, recall that if $2F\subset Y$ is a multiple fiber with $F$ smooth, the K3-like covering $X$ is smooth along $\epsilon^{-1}(F)$, according to Proposition \ref{preimage elliptic}.
+If the fiber $Y_b$ is not a multiple fiber, then all half-fibers must be smooth, and by Proposition \ref{formal isomorphism non-multiple} there is but one singularity on $X$, namely the point corresponds to the singular point in $Y_b$, contradiction.
 Thus $Y_b$ is a multiple fiber.
-Write $ Y_b=2F$ for the corresponding half-fiber $F$.
+According to Proposition \ref{fibers jacobian}, the two fibers $Y_b$, $J_b$ have the same Kodaira symbol $\II$.
+Write $ Y_b=2F$, with a rational curve $F$.
 By the above discussion, the two singularities $x_1,x_2\in X$ map to $F$.
-This analysis applies not only to $\varphi:Y\ra\PP^1$, but also to all other elliptic fibrations.
-According to Theorem \ref{properties genus-one fibrations}, there is another elliptic fibration $\varphi':Y\ra\PP^1$ with $F\cdot F'=1$.
-But this intersection number contradicts $x_1,x_2\in F\cap F'$.
+This analysis applies not only to $\varphi:Y\ra\PP^1$, but also to all other elliptic fibrations admitting a radical two-section.

+According to Theorem \ref{properties genus-one fibrations}, there is another elliptic fibration $\varphi':Y\ra\PP^1$ with $(F\cdot F')=1$.
+Then the rational curve $F$ is a radical two-section for the new fibration $\varphi'$, according to Proposition \ref{radical = rational}.
+In turn, we have $x_1,x_2\in F'$.
+Now $x_1,x_2\in F\cap F'$ contradict the intersection number $(F\cdot F')=1$.
 Consequently, there is no elliptic fibration on $Y$ admitting a radical two-section.
 According to Proposition \ref{radical two-section}, there are no $(-2)$-curves on $Y$.